ENVIROMENT STABILITY

 As a water utility, uMngeni-uThukela Water can play a significant role in the green building sector through its comprehensive Capital Expenditure Programme, which involves the provision of vital infrastructure required to enhance assurance of water supply.
 Therefore, uMngeni-uThukela Water has since developed a Green Building Policy with the following objectives:

-• To facilitate the adoption of Green Buildings principles and construction techniques into all types of development;
+• To facilitate the adoption of green building principles and construction techniques into all types of development;

 • To influence development to achieve improved sustainable outcomes;